Trees offer great benefit to the residents of Cheltenham as they:

 Captain Henry Skillicorne, who was the "founding father" of Cheltenham as a spa town, initiated the planting of forest trees within the town.
 An extract from his diary reads,

 "In the winter of 1739 I made the upper walk, planted elm and lime to the number of 37, and made a new orchard adjoining.
 To the winter of 1740 I made the lower walk, planted 96 elms at the expense of £56."

 Both Pittville Park and Montpellier Gardens have a number of exotic species within their planting, some of which are likely to originate from the initial establishment of the gardens.
-The large copper beech in Montpellier Gardens is one such example.
-Copper beech trees are now common around the town and were first recorded in Switzerland in 1680 (Mitchell and More 1979).
-Other examples are the yew trees in Pittville Park and Clarence Square.
+There are original regency trees still in existance in Pittville Park, Clarence Square, Wellington Square and Montpellier Gardens.